moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ##### Canadian Model for Peatlands (CaMP)

 The Canadian Model for Peatlands (CaMP) is a module for Greenhouse Gas (GHG) emissions.
 The CaMP was designed as a module for the spatially-explicit GCBM.
-The CaMP is a site to national-level peatland carbon model developed to better estimate GHG emissions across a range of peatland types in Canada.
+The CaMP is a site to a national-level peatland carbon model developed to estimate GHG emissions across a range of peatland types in Canada.

-Different events are triggered on the basis of the land type found during simulation.
-For example, if the land type is peatland then this triggers a peatland disturbance event.
-Otherwise it triggers a regular CBM disturbance event.
+Different events are triggered based on the land type found during the simulation.
+For example, if the land type is peatland, this triggers a peatland disturbance event.
+Otherwise, it triggers a regular CBM disturbance event.

 ##### Decay Module

 This module calculates the annual decay and turnover of a set of dead organic matter pools present in the GCBM.
 The data requirements for the decay module are:

 - A table named "decay_parameters", with one set of decay parameters for each of the enumerated  Dead Organic Matter (DOM) pools in the DOMPool.
 - Scalar "mean_annual_temperature".
 This is the mean annual temperature of the environment.
 - Scalar "SlowMixingRate".
 This is the amount that has moved from slow above-ground to slow below-ground annually.

 ##### Moss Decay Module